rajkumar42/omnisharp-vscode/debugger.md

-﻿#Instructions for setting up the .NET Core debugger This page gives you detailed instructions on how to debug code running under .NET Core in VS Code.
+﻿#Instructions for setting up the .NET Core debugger using daily builds This page gives you detailed instructions on how to debug code running under .NET Core in VS Code using daily builds of the C# extension and .NET CLI.
+You should expect most things to work, but these are daily builds. **Sometimes there will be bumps in the road.**

 ####Your Feedback​
 File bugs and feature requests [here](https://github.com/OmniSharp/omnisharp-vscode/issues) and [join our insiders group](http://landinghub.visualstudio.com/dotnetcoreinsiders) to help us build great tooling for .NET Core.